csijcs/snakepipes/README.rst

 ``DNA-mapping -i /INPUT/DIR -o /OUTPUT/DIR --local genome_build``

 The default mapping program is Bowtie2.
-To use BWA, copy the above bwa_mapping.yaml to the directory you are running the pipeline from.
+To use BWA, supply the path to the location of the bwa_mapping.yaml downloaded with this hub.
 For example, for mapping to with BWA to hg19, first put all .fastq.gz files into a folder named FASTQ.
 Then run the following command:

-``DNA-mapping -i /PATH/TO/FASTQ -o /PATH/TO/OUTPUT/DIRECTORY --configfile bwa_mapping.yaml --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``
+``DNA-mapping -i /PATH/TO/FASTQ -o /PATH/TO/OUTPUT/DIRECTORY --configfile /PATH/TO/snakepipes/bwa_mapping.yaml --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``

-Here, -i specifies the input folder contaning the .fastq.gz files, -o is the output directory, --local runs on the local server and not on a cluster, -j specifies the number of threads, --trim tells the pipeline to trim the reads, --trim_prg tells the pipeline the program used to trim the reads, --fastqc tell it to run fastqc analysis, and finally hg19 specifies the genome.
+Here, -i specifies the input folder contaning the .fastq.gz files, -o is the output directory, --local runs on the local server and not on a cluster, -j specifies the number of threads, --trim tells the pipeline to trim the reads, --trim_prg tells the pipeline the program used to trim the reads, --fastqc tell it to run fastqc analysis, and finally hg19 specifies the genome build.

 ChIP-seq